 The algorithm has the following user-defined parameters: window - the size of the area around node X to which deviating paths should be connected (default 20 nodes),

-iterations - number of random walk processes from each node (default 500)
+iterations - number of random walk processes from each node (default 500).

+Hotspots definition Genome complexity profiles often contains peaks surrounded by regions with relatively low values.
+This peaks of complexity corresponds to the regions with high local variability, called variability hotspots.
+Genes are considered to belong to a hot spot if their complexity exceeds a threshold.
+We define threshold as the third quartile value plus interquartile range multiplied by the coefficient k (k equals 1.5, by default), which is arbitrary but commonly used criteria for outlier detection, initially proposed by Tukey [Tukey, 1977].
+Coefficient k can be altered by the user to obtain the highest or including modestly complex regions.
+Hotspot region coordinates can be downloaded in a web version and can be obtained with command line version.
+As there is no rigid mathematical definition of hotspots, users can infer them with their preferred method and threshold after downloading complexity values from a GCB web site or after calculating them with a stand-alone command line version.

 Simulations of genomes with predefined variability profiles.

 We supposed that calculated complexity value in some region of a chromosome correlates with the frequency of fixed rearrangements in that region.
 To verify this assumption and validate the algorithm, sets of model genomes were generated.
 These simulations included random gene insertions, deletions, HGT events, and inversions.
 HGT and random insertion probabilities were chosen to be equal to deletion events probability to maintain genome length.
 The probability of inversion was chosen as 1/100 than others, in agreement with literature data that inversion events are less common than other types of rearrangements, such as deletions and duplication [15].
 The localization of these changes through chromosome was chosen according to the predefined variability profile.
 Next, these model genomes were processed by the complexity computing algorithm and results were compared with input distributions (more details are available in S1 Text).
 The algorithm for simulations is available in S2 Listing.